Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 TheBus in Honolulu, Hawaii.

-TheBus goes all over the island and stops at a lot of tourist attractions or Oahu points of interest.
+TheBus goes all around the island and stops at a lot of tourist attractions or Oahu points of interest.

 In fact, they have 518 buses with 110 daily routes!
 Grab a map, hop on TheBus, and enjoy the scenery as you travel the island of Oahu.